-Educational Testing Service (ETS) conducted a study to determine the viability of transitioning the English Language Proficiency Assessments for California (ELPAC), a paper-pencil test, to a CBA (PDF; 2MB).
+Educational Testing Service conducted a study to determine the viability of transitioning the ELPAC, a paper-pencil test, to a CBA (PDF; 2MB).

 General Performance Level Descriptors (PLDs)

 On September 14, 2017, the State Board of Education (SBE) approved the revised Summative ELPAC General PLDs, and on January 18, 2018, the SBE approved the Initial ELPAC General PLDs.
-These general PLDs (sometimes called policy definitions) provide generic descriptions of student performance level expectations on each assessment, and are used to guide the development of the specific PLDs.
+These general PLDs (sometimes called policy definitions) provide generic descriptions of student–performance level expectations on each assessment, and are used to guide the development of the specific PLDs.